theramiyer/blog/content/post/2023/earths-orbit-is-not-elliptical.md

 ## The earth's orbit is ... complicated

-Therefore, if you look at the earth's orbit from within the frame of reference of the solar system, the earth's orbit is about 3% elliptical.
+Second, if you look at the earth's orbit from within the frame of reference of the solar system, the earth's orbit is about 3% elliptical.
 This is observable, proven, and known very well.

-But before we look at it with respect to the galaxy, and notice that the solar system itself is being dragged around the centre of it by the sun, there is something more.
+But before we look at it with respect to the galaxy, and notice that the solar system itself is being dragged around the centre of it by the sun, there is something more:

 The moon revolves around the earth.
 But the mass of the moon is comparable to the earth's.
 This means, if you take the absolute centre of the earth, and trace its path to form the orbit (which is what we do, otherwise, you will also have to consider precession), you would be surprised to see that the orbit is actually like that of a "loop-de-loop" that you see at amusement parks.
-As in, the absolute centre of the earth is actually revolving around the common centre of mass of the Earth--Moon system.
+As in, the absolute centre of the earth is actually going around the common centre of mass of the Earth--Moon system.
 This traces a looping path along the orbit of the earth around the sun.

 You must ignore this if you wanted the earth's path to look helical.
 Let us say you do.
 But again, if you look at our supercluster, then, the path is not a helix, but a different shape altogether, because the galaxy itself is moving in the universe.